|

 : A somewhat dramatic term

-applied to the 'active' part of a reagent that directly interacts
+applied to the 'active' reagent that directly interacts

 with the organic 'substrate' molecule in question.
 You can use